nwg/racket-wiki/Scientific-Computing.md

 This page lists [Racket](http://www.racket-lang.org) projects related to applications in science and engineering.
 Each section also has a wish list where you can add things that you would like to see developed.

 Racket supports a wide variety of applied mathematics, including simulation, statistical inference, signal processing, and combinatorics.
 The Mathematical visualisation (Plot) library provides a flexible interface for interactive scatter plots, line plots, contour plots, histograms, and 3D surfaces and isosurfaces.
-You can take advantage of the applied mathematics features of Racket to accomplish artificial intelligence (AI) tasks.

 ### File formats, basic data processing